learningequality/kolibri/docs/build_pipeline.md

   - Their form (envar vs JSON file, etc.)
 - Complete control of our dependencies, down to the OS/Kernel.
 - The ability to invest in the one-time-cost (as opposed to the ongoing cost of cloud-provided hosting) of physical hardware , customized to our workload.

+### Old Architecture
+The Kolibri pipeline in Buildkite evolved from single time-consuming step -- the python package generation -- on a single agent very quickly.

+For a long while, this was roughly the state of things:
+1. Build the Python Packages (10m)
+2. Build the Windows Installer (3m)
+3. Build the Debian Package (2m)
+4. Build the Android Installer (2m)
+5. Upload Artifacts (4m)
+6. Cleanup (1m)
+- Stop, Wait For User Input -
+7. Build Integration Testing Worksheet

+Some steps weren't included, and these aren't in exact order, but this structure had some issues:
+- Developing platform-specific wrappers for each platform was cumbersome and time-consuming
+- The jobs all happened in serial, with no parallelization

+Windows, Debian, and Android all lived in separate repositories, which had to be pulled every run.